Calendars & Reservations

 2. You are responsible for the vehicle during the time you are using it.
 Specifically:

 - All trash must be removed from the vehicle, and the vehicle must be swept out if dirt has been tracked in.
-If a vehicle is dirty when you go to use it, notify Jessica so that the responsibility can be assigned to the previous user.
+If a vehicle is dirty when you go to use it, notify Regan so that the responsibility can be assigned to the previous user.

 - Do not return a vehicle with the gas tank below ½.
 If the vehicle is below ½ you must take it to the motor pool (near the Plant Biology Greenhouses) and fill it with fuel.
 You will need the fuel card (located in the glove compartment) and your UGA ID to get gas.
 Check the oil or have it checked each time you add gas.

-- If you notice that something is wrong with the vehicle, please tell Jessica when you return.
+- If you notice that something is wrong with the vehicle, please tell Reagan when you return.
 You need to report anything that is not working, any suspicious noises, any accidents, etc. The Department will maintain the vehicles, but we need to know of problems in a timely fashion so that we can have them fixed.

-3. You may request a specific vehicle, but Jessica will decide which is the most appropriate vehicle for your use.
+3. You may request a specific vehicle, but Reagan will decide which is the most appropriate vehicle for your use.
 In general, we will try to reserve the newer vehicles for “clean” trips, such as picking up someone at the airport or traveling to a meeting.

 Equipment - Off-Campus